Chart Color Schemes

 Willetton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Willetton has a high level of cultural diversity, with 45.9% of its population speaking a language other than English at home and 53.2% born overseas.
-Christianity is the main religion in Willetton, accounting for 41.2% of people.
-Buddhism is overrepresented in Willetton compared to Greater Perth, comprising 6.7% versus 6.7%.
+Willetton scores highly on cultural diversity, with 45.9% of its population speaking a language other than English at home and 53.2% born overseas.
+The main religion in Willetton is Christianity, which makes up 41.2% of the population.
+However, the most apparent overrepresentation is in Buddhism, which comprises 6.7% of the population, compared to 2.7% across Greater Perth.

 Frequently Asked Questions - Diversity